Darkempire78/Mee6-Bypasser/README.md

 ?remove <Level number> : Remove a role reward.
 ?rolerewards : Display the list of role rewards.
 ?removepreviousrewards <true/false> : Change remove-previous-rewards setting.
+?leaderboard : updates the roles of the users of the whole server.

 ?help : display help.
 ```